AndroidGroup12/NewProject/README.md

 **Required Features**

-* User can have options to choose a foreign language and category to learn (at least 2 options).
+- [X] User can have options to choose a foreign language and different categories to learn from.
-   - [X] Save a language choice using sharedPreferences
-* User can see the list of words of the category and their status (mastered or to learn)
+- [X] User can see the list of words of the category and their status (mastered or to learn)
-   - [X] xml file was created
-* User can see the English meaning of a word, click to see it in foreign language and decide if they remember it or not.
+- [X] User can see the English meaning of a word, click to see it in foreign language and decide if they remember it or not.
-   - [X] xml file was created
-* User can track progress - see lists of words mastered and words to study.
+- [X] User can track progress - see lists of words mastered and words to study.
-   - [X] collect list of words for each language
+- [X] User can change a language and progress will be saved.

 **Stretch Features**
 * Add text-to-speech to know how to pronounce a word
-* User can receive push Notifications.
+* Push Notifications.
 * Set the goal of learning: ex. how many words per day
-* Log-in
+* Login and progress is saved in the remote database
 * Searching destination and getting reccomendations of activities
-    * Keep record of what the user did and rate their experience
-* Option for user to choose different categories of words to learn (pop culture, dining, hospital)

 ### Milestone 2 (Unit 8):  Build Progress
 1. Vocab List